smallwat3r/dotfiles/README.md

 ---

-This repo was created for my personal use and is updated very frequently, but feel free to pick whatever you want.
+This repo is created for my personal use and is updated very frequently, but feel free to pick whatever you want.
 Use at your own risks and please create back-ups of your current set-up if you intend to use the Makefile.

-Dotfiles are managed by **GNU Stow** (will be automatically installed or `brew install stow`).
+Dotfiles are managed by **GNU Stow** (will be automatically installed or run `brew install stow`).
 Note: you will need to install **GNU Make** to use the Makefile (`brew install make`).